 Error handling is one of the easiest things to get wrong: these are inherently

 the edge cases.
-A utility like Status
+A utility like Status that adds consistency to error handling

 across API boundaries, projects, processes, and languages helps us minimize a